 Much like with software, education is being transformed by data analytics.
 Online learning for schools and coding apps for kids rely on data analytics for risk management (when students fall behind) and content retention.

 Think about how risk is priced.

-Sampling is being used to change how insurance companies like True Blue are pricing insurance policies.
+Sampling is being used to change how insurance companies are pricing insurance policies.
 More financial institutions and insurance firms are using data analytics to assess credit quality, to price and market insurance contracts, and to automate client interaction.

 Think about website design.

-Whether or not you want to apply data analytics to build the next call tracking software or fact aggregation site, data analytics will help you measure what matters and turn data into actionable insights.
+Whether or not you want to apply data analytics to build the next big thing, data analytics will help you measure what matters and turn data into actionable insights.